3 Reasons to Consider Putting Your Cash to Work

 Cash serves a valuable role in many investors' portfolios.
 It can pay the bills and fund short-term goals—a key reason it's important to keep enough cash around to meet your immediate needs.

-"Don't take investment risk with money you need soon," says Rob Williams, CFP®, CPWA®, managing director of financial planning, retirement income, and wealth management at the Schwab Center for Financial Research.
-"But keep in mind, cash and cash investments—beyond money you've set aside for spending right away—can be a part of your portfolio as well."
+You don't want to take investment risk with money you need soon, but cash and cash investments—beyond money you've set aside for spending right away—can be a part of your portfolio as well.
 Cash, both for savings and expense management and for investing, can help you play defense during market downturns by reducing the impact of market volatility on your returns.

 For some, it might mean cashing out of investments to avoid losses when the going appears to be getting tough.
 Others could be avoiding (or not allocating enough) to stocks and other assets that could potentially earn more over time.
 The result can be a cash-heavy portfolio, which can have a downside.
 The key is the right balance, for your time horizon and needs.